Data Visualisation with ggplot2

 illustrate the stories in your data.”

-Second, change the scales of the y
+Second, change the scales of the y axes by adding

 another argument to ggplot: